effektif/user-docs/docs/action-types.rst

 Form
 ^^^^

-Use form builder to create a user task form for entering and updating data as part of the user task.
+Use the form builder to create a user task form for entering and updating data as part of the user task.

 .. _reminders: